Audi Engine Coolant Warning Light

 2. Check all hoses, connectors, and orifices for blockages.
 If there is a blockage, remove it using a vacuum cleaner and a brush.
 If there is still a problem, replace the hose or connector.

 There are a few reasons why your Audi might be telling you to check the coolant level.
-One possibility is that the coolant level is actually low and needs to be refilled.
+One possibility is that the coolant level is low and must be refilled.
 Another possibility is that there is a problem with the coolant sensor or another component of the cooling system, which is causing the false reading.
-If you’re not sure what’s causing the problem, it’s best to take your car to a mechanic for diagnosis and repair.
+If you're not sure what's causing the problem, it's best to take your car to a mechanic for diagnosis and repair.

-Why is my coolant light on but my coolant is full?
+Why is my coolant light on, but my coolant is full?

 It is possible that there is a leak in the coolant system, or that the coolant level sensor is faulty.